 When it comes to marketing, many brokers may think that it really doesn’t matter.
 After all, you’re in the relationship business, and marketing is all about getting consumers to buy something tangible, like toothpaste or TVs, right?
-Or maybe marketing means updating and maintaining a company website, the occasional email blast, or buying branded golf balls for the annual customer outing.
+Or maybe broker marketing means updating and maintaining a company website, the occasional email blast, or buying branded golf balls for the annual customer outing.

-Admittedly, marketing is sometimes responsible for printing your logo on the golf balls, but at its core, marketing is really about making your services easier for you to sell and customers to buy.
+Admittedly, marketing is sometimes responsible for printing your logo on the golf balls, but at its core, broker marketing is really about making your services easier for you to sell and customers to buy.

 You can make your product easier to sell if:

 - Your prospects know who you are